kikedose/dotfiles/README.md

 If you get an error because of missing binaries, try `sudo pacman -S --needed base-devel` before makepkg.

 ## Set up the clipboard
+Note: if on a proper arch + wayland env: `sudo pacman -S wl-clipboard`.

 This will allow yanking and pasting from nvim into Windows and vice versa.
 ```bash
 yay -S win32yank-bin